Lucene - Environment Setup

 setenv PATH /usr/local/jdk1.6.0_15/bin:$PATH setenv JAVA_HOME /usr/local/jdk1.6.0_15

-To install Eclipse IDE, download the latest Eclipse binaries from http://www.eclipse.org/downloads/.
+To install Eclipse IDE, download the latest Eclipse binaries from https://www.eclipse.org/downloads/.
 Once you downloaded the installation, unpack the binary distribution into a convenient location.
-For example in C:\eclipse on windows, or /usr/local/eclipse on Linux/Unix and finally set PATH variable appropriately.
+For example, in C:\eclipse on windows, or /usr/local/eclipse on Linux/Unix and finally set PATH variable appropriately.

 Eclipse can be started by executing the following commands on windows machine, or you can simply double click on eclipse.exe

-After a successful startup, if everything is fine then it should display following result:
+After a successful startup, it should display the following result −

 Step 3 - Setup Lucene Framework Libraries

-Now if everything is fine, then you can proceed to setup your Lucene framework.
+If the startup is successful, then you can proceed to set up your Lucene framework.
 Following are the simple steps to download and install the framework on your machine.